tink-crypto/tink/docs/JAVA-HOWTO.md

 implementations (identified by _key types_) of desired primitives.
 This initialization happens via _registration_ of the implementations.

-For example, if you want to use all implementations of all primitives in Tink 1.0.0, the initialization would look as follows:
+For example, if you want to use all implementations of all primitives in Tink, the initialization would look as follows:

 ```java
     import com.google.crypto.tink.config.TinkConfig;